Skip to main content

 Just 5% of patients with chronic conditions account for 50% of all U.S. healthcare spending, and individuals with multiple chronic conditions cost up to seven times more than those with only one chronic condition.1 That’s why CCA developed its Community Intensive Care (CIC), a specialty group leveraging our highly regarded expertise in complex care to help risk-bearing entities improve their performance among these historically challenging populations.
 Our expertise goes beyond conventional care management to deliver the only care model designed—and proven effective—for patients with complex medical, behavioral health, and social needs.

-High Intensity Care Management: A second CIC program was launched in mid-2024 that focused specifically on CCA’s most complex members.
+High Intensity Care Management: A CIC program focused specifically on CCA’s most complex members.
 The High Intensity Care Management (HICM) program provides intensive care management to individuals with highly complex medical and behavioral health needs who struggle to engage with the healthcare system and incur significant inpatient and emergency services.

-Palliative Care: A third CIC program, CCA Palliative, focuses on reaching patients with serious illness early in their care trajectories, to better help them and their caregivers make informed decisions about treatment choices and align their treatment with their goals.
+Palliative Care: A CIC program focused on reaching patients with serious illness early in their care trajectories, to better help them and their caregivers make informed decisions about treatment choices and align their treatment with their goals.
 In a 2023 survey of CCA Palliative Care patients:

 All results and data on this page are based upon internal CCA member data analysis for 2023.